aotuai/brainframe-qt/DISTRIBUTION.rst

 License (see the :code:`LICENSE` file at the project root).

-However, distribution of a BrainFrame Client (built or unbuilt) *with dependencies* is a bit tricky, due to the licensing of some of these dependencies.
+However, distribution of a BrainFrame Client (built or unbuilt) *with dependencies* requires careful adherence to the licensing of the project's dependencies.
 Currently, the client depends on Gstly, proprietary Aotu.ai library [#]_.
 The client also depends on PyQt5 which, without a commercial license, is only available for distribution under the GPL.